 1. Hamilton Gardens

-Established in 2014 by a slick local developer named Matt Stark, The Riverbank Lane is a place that sticks out in the CBD and gives it hope.
+The Riverbank Lane is the place to be in the CBD.
 Think Hamilton’s very own Ponsonby Central.
-The building backs onto the river and is full of boutique businesses that have either started there or ditched tired dwellings to move to Lane and start fresh.
-Rocket Coffee has café SL28 at the front of the building; the well-loved Browsers secondhand bookshop has recently moved in with a store that looks so good it’s basically a dreamland for all book lovers; the fashion store Bird has just moved in; there’s a hip barber and an ever hipper hair salon; a specialty store for wedding and special evening hire and there are rumours abound about who will be shifting there next.
+The building backs onto the river and is full of boutique businesses that have either started there or ditched tired dwellings to move here and start fresh.
+Rocket Coffee has café Café Kopi at the front of the building; the well-loved Browsers secondhand bookshop moved in with a store that looks so good it’s basically a dreamland for all book lovers; check out Found, for homeware and gifts; there’s a hip barber and an ever hipper hair salon and a plethora of food outlets so good you'll be spoilt for choice.

 3. RiffRaff Statue